Ethnic groups in Bosnia and Herzegovina

-More than 96% of the population of Bosnia and Herzegovina belongs to one of its three autochthonous constituent peoples (konstitutivni narodi): Bosniaks, Serbs, and Croats.
+More than 96% of the population of Bosnia and Herzegovina belongs to one of its three constituent peoples (konstitutivni narodi): Bosniaks, Serbs, and Croats.
 The term constituent refers to the fact that these three ethnic groups are explicitly mentioned in the constitution, and that none of them can be considered a minority or immigrant.
 The most easily recognisable feature that distinguishes the three ethnic groups is their religion, with Bosniaks predominantly Muslim, Serbs predominantly Eastern Orthodox, and Croats Catholic.

 Bosniaks, Croats, and Serbs speak the Shtokavian dialect of a pluricentric language known in linguistics as Serbo-Croatian.
 The question of standard language is resolved in such a way that three constituent peoples have their educational and cultural institutions in the standard varieties, which are considered official languages at sub-state levels: Bosnian, Croatian and Serbian.

 A Y chromosome haplogroup study published in 2005 found that "three main groups of Bosnia-Herzegovina, in spite of some quantitative differences, share a large fraction of the same ancient gene pool distinctive for the Balkan area".